rdebusscher/cargo-tracker/readme.md

 The administrative interface is intended for the shipping company that manages cargo.
 The landing page of the interface is a dashboard providing an overall view of registered cargo.
 You can book cargo using the booking interface.
 One cargo is booked, you can route it.
 When you initiate a routing request, the system will determine routes that might work for the cargo.
 Once you select a route, the cargo will be ready to process handling events at the port.
 You can also change the destination for cargo if needed or track cargo.

-The Incident Logging interface is intended for port personnel registering what happened to cargo.
+The event logging interface is intended for port personnel registering what happened to cargo.
 The interface is primarily intended for mobile devices, but you can use it via a desktop browser.
 The interface is accessible at: http://localhost:8080/cargo-tracker/incident-logger/.
 For convenience, you could use a mobile emulator instead of an actual mobile device.
 On Windows, you can use Microsoft WebMatrix for device emulation.
 Generally speaking cargo